General Route Grading: ++++

 Difficulty / number of routes: 7 - 10-, 11 routes

-Structure / Quality of the rock: rough, plate-like Granit / mostly very good
+Structure / Quality of the rock: Rough granite with ledges and slacks / mostly very good

 Useful advice and a few tips to make climbing easier and safer: